Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Performance Evaluation

 {\bf Peak throughput}.
-We measure throughput in unit of transactions per second (where each transaction is a 250 bytes string to approximate the size of a typical Bitcoin transaction).
-In each test run, throughput therefore can be computed as the number of transactions that are finalized to output over the time of the protocol execution.
+We then measure throughput in unit of transactions per second (where each transaction is a 250 bytes string to approximate the size of a typical Bitcoin transaction).
+The peak throughput is depicted in Fig. \ref{fig:tps}, and gives us an insight how well $\mathsf{BDT}$, $\mathsf{HotStuff}$ and $\dumbo$ can handle transaction burst. \footnote{Note that we didn't implement an additional layer of mempool as in \cite{gao2022dumbong} and \cite{danezis2022narwhal}, and we can expect much higher throughout if we adopt their mempool techniques.}